broknbottle/bottle-helloworld/README.md

 Hello World
 ===========
-This is a hello world app using the bottle framework.
+A simple 'Hello World' app using the python bottle framework.